gcanti/docs-ts/README.md

 ## Configuration

-`docs-ts` is meant to be a zero-configuration command-line tool for generating documentation for your TypeScript projects.
+`docs-ts` is meant to be a zero-configuration command-line tool by default.
 However, there are several configuration settings that can be specified for `docs-ts`.
 To customize the configuration of `docs-ts`, create a `docs-ts.json` file in the root directory of your project and indicate the custom configuration parameters that the tool should use when generating documentation.

 The `docs-ts.json` configuration file adheres to the following interface: